Covering close to 160 square kilometres, Tallinn is spread out along the Gulf of Finland and divided into several historical areas.

 Recommended hotels in the City Centre

-While most first-time visitors choose Old Town, the City Centre also has some of the top hotels in the area.
-As the economic hub of the city, some of the hotels in the neighbourhood cater to business travellers.
+While most first-time visitors choose Old Town, the City Centre also has some of the top hotels in Tallinn in the area.
+As the economic hub of Tallinn, some of the hotels in the neighbourhood cater to business travellers.
 Along with the options listed below, this area has dozens of other hotels.

-- Swissotel Tallinn: Located inside the tallest building in the city, this hotel offers sweeping views of the city centre and parts of Old Town.
+- Swissotel Tallinn: Located inside the tallest building in the city, this property is one of the top luxury hotels in Tallinn and offers sweeping views of the city centre and parts of Old Town.
 It’s just 2800 feet from the popular Viru Square, giving you access to dozens of shops, restaurants, and bars within walking distance.

-- Revelton Suites Tallinn: This is one of the top choices for families.
+- Revelton Suites Tallinn: This is one of the top Tallinn hotels for families.
 You get access to a children’s room and an outdoor playground.
 The rooms are also equipped with their own dining areas and washing machine.

 - Centennial Hotel Tallinn: Just a short walk from Toompea Castle, this hotel also has a great location.
-It’s in the heart of the city centre and offers guests free breakfast each morning.
+It’s in the heart of Tallinn and offers guests free breakfast each morning.
 The rooms are spacious and include their own seating areas.

-✔ Best area to stay for nightlife and cafes
+✔ Top area to stay for nightlife and cafes

 Tallinn is the centre of business in Estonia and Kalamaja is also where most of the entrepreneurs live.
-Overall, this is one of the trendiest neighbourhoods and the best option for those that like to stay up late enjoying cocktails.
+Overall, this is one of the trendiest neighbourhoods and the best option for where to stay in Tallinn for travellers who love to stay up late enjoying cocktails.